 Hemlock is an acceptable choice for people when wood-choice is not the highest priority and when they are looking to save some money while also benefiting from High Tech Health's uniquely low-EMF design.

-Basswood is one of the least expensive woods on this list.
+Basswood is one of the least expensive sauna wood types on this list.
 It was introduced by sauna companies because of its similar appearance to Poplar in an attempt to copy High Tech Health saunas.
 Basswood has a peculiar odor that many people find objectionable, making it a poor substitute for Poplar.
-We have not spoken to anyone who is chemically sensitive and who has tried one of these saunas so we cannot speak to how off-the-mark the hypoallergenic claims actually are.
-A 2002 study, however, did find that Basswood dust appears to have the potential for causing genetic damage.
+We have not spoken to anyone who is chemically sensitive and who has tried one of these saunas.
+So we cannot speak to how off-the-mark the hypoallergenic claims actually are.
+A 2002 study, however, did find that Basswood dust has been shown to potentially cause genetic damage.
 It is important to note that every Basswood sauna we know of also uses Spruce wood for the frames, eliminating any claim of being hypoallergenic.

 Spruce / Pine

-These are the cheapest woods a manufacturer can buy that are strong enough to build a sauna.
+These are the cheapest sauna wood types a manufacturer can buy that are strong enough to build a sauna.
 Most people are familiar with the strong scent these woods are famous for.
 These odors also come from terpene hydrocarbons, similar to the ones from Cedar.
 Pine terpene (specifically pinene) is used in the production of insecticide.
 Even if you aren’t concerned about their contribution to your total toxic burden, it is important to note that many people eventually grow very tired of the pine smell constantly permeating their home.
 Some people can develop an allergy for these woods.
-Besides these drawbacks, these woods are also inexpensive due to the knots in the wood making saunas built from them much less attractive.
+Besides these drawbacks, these woods are also inexpensive due to the knots in the wood.
+This makes saunas built from them much less attractive.